LikaNur/tic-tac-toe/README.md

 ## Fixing bugs or code smells

-If you encounter any bugs, inconsistencies, or areas for improvement -- fix them as you go along.
+If you encounter any bugs, inconsistencies or areas for improvement, please fix them as you go along.

+## Getting started

+* Install dependencies with `npm install`
+* Start the app with `npm run dev`
+* Run tests with `npm test`